 Personal tragedy struck in 1864 when Haseltine's wife died in childbirth.
 In February 1866 the artist remarried and in May he and his family departed for Europe.
 He considered settling in Paris, but by 1867 he had joined the large international art colony in Rome, which would remain his base for much of the next thirty years.
 Haseltine's paintings of European views, especially his landscapes and coastal views of Italian scenery, proved extremely popular with wealthy American tourists who were travelling abroad in ever-increasing numbers in the years after the Civil War.
 In the fall of 1874 Haseltine located his studio in a grand setting at the Palazzo Altieri, which he opened to visitors and potential patrons on Tuesdays and Wednesdays.
 This was a common practice among artists working in Rome, which had only a few contemporary art galleries and scant opportunities for public exhibition.

 From his home in Rome, Haseltine often travelled to other areas of Italy and Europe, including Venice, Capri, Sicily, Paris, Cannes, Belgium, Holland, and the Netherlands.
 During the 1880s and 1890s, he and his family often spent summers in Bavaria and the Tyrol.
 Sketches made during these trips frequently served as the basis for later paintings and watercolors, with his scenes of Capri and Sicily proving very popular with tourists.
 Haseltine also made periodic trips back to the United States, especially during the 1890s.
 In the summer of 1899 he and his son, Herbert, made a trip west, visiting Utah, Colorado, California, Washington, Oregon, Alaska, Banff, and Yellowstone Park.
 This was his last trip to the states; a few months after his return to Europe in the fall, he contracted pneumonia and died in Rome on February 3, 1900.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Plowden, Helen Haseltine.
 William Stanley Haseltine: Sea and Landscape Painter (1835-1900).
 London, 1947.